-Place and time for sittings of Magistrate's Court
+Place and time for sittings of Magistrates' Court

-- 23. (1) The court must ordinarily be held at such place as the Chief Justice directs, but should necessity arise it may be held at any other place within the limits of its jurisdiction. - (2) Subject to any directions of the Chief Justice, the court must be held at a time that the Magistrate considers most expedient for the despatch of the business of the court. - (3) The Magistrate may hold sittings of the court when outside Tristan da Cunha, if satisfied that- - (a) a matter arising in a proceeding before the court needs to be dealt with promptly; - (b) every party to the proceeding is able to participate, in person or through a legal representative, by teleconference or other means of electronic, oral or written communication: - (c) no injustice will result; and - (d) the course proposed is in the public interest.
+- 23. (1) The court must ordinarily be held at such place as the Chief Justice directs, but should necessity arise it may be held at any other place within the limits of its jurisdiction. - (2) Subject to any directions of the Chief Justice, the court must be held at a time that the Magistrate considers most expedient for the despatch of the business of the court. - (3) Where the court is constituted as provided in section 3(2)(b) or (c), the sitting of the court will be held outside Tristan da Cunha, provided the Magistrate is satisfied that- - (a) a matter arising in a proceeding before the court needs to be dealt with promptly; - (b) every party to the proceeding is able to participate, in person or through a legal representative, by teleconference or other means of electronic, oral or written communication; - (c) no injustice will result; and - (d) the course proposed is in the public interest.